-- Grant Overview Questionnaire: Each project will start the monitoring process by completing a grant overview questionnaire containing questions that will cover the history of the grant, special populations served, family or individual project, project-based or scattered site, and other funding sources.
-If an agency has been awarded with more than one grant, a separate questionnaire will need to be completed for each grant.
+- Grant Overview Questionnaire: Each project will start the monitoring process by completing a grant overview questionnaire containing questions that will cover the history of the grant, special populations served, family or individual project, project-based or scattered sites, and other funding sources.
+For 2024 each agency will only be required to complete a grant overview questionnaire for the program selected for an On Site Visit.
 A copy of the questionnaire can be found under the CoC monitoring section of RTFH's website. - Desk Audit Tool: The desk audit is a tool used to evaluate policies and procedures in place at the agency to ensure compliance with HUD regulations and local priorities.
 Because there are many acceptable ways to operate a program, for each question the agency/project provides a description of how they comply, followed by uploading supporting documents/evidence.
-A deeper audit will happen during the on-site visit and will focus on the lowest ranked CoC funded program.
+Adeeper audit will happen during the on-site visit and will focus on the lowest ranked CoC funded program.
 The topics covered in the desk audit tool include, HMIS policies and procedures, staff training and support, supportive services, resource linkages, and program management policies.
 A copy of the Desk Audit Tool can be found under the CoC monitoring section of RTFH's website.